 Each garage will also include their own series of checks which are in addition to the above.
 You’ll pay extra for additional replacement parts should they be needed.

 Cars are becoming more mechanically reliable and the old suggestion of a full service every year or 10,000 miles is probably overkill for most modern vehicles.

-While every car is different, many car owners choose to alternate from an interim to a full service each year.
+While every car is different, many car owners, driving only an average amount of miles choose to alternate from an interim to a full service each year.

 So at the first service interval, a full service is carried out, the next year an interim service is done.
 This is then repeated and is ideal for drivers that clock up average mileage and drive normally.